pnp/blog/content/post/viva-connections-toolkit-vscode-v-2-1-release/index.md

 ![validate environment](images/validate-env.png)

-Also the latest release of SharePoint Framework introduces new ACE templates.
+Also, the latest release of SharePoint Framework introduces new ACE templates.
 Due to that when you are using Node v18 you will also see new templates to pick when creating a new ACE component/project.

 ![ACE templates](images/ace-templates.png)

 ## 🧑‍💻 Workaround for ES Modules for VS Code extensions

 One of the biggest challenges in this release was the refactor of CLI for Microsoft 365 to ES modules.
-As this was a good decision for that product, in order to keep up to date with latest tech, it wasn't the best option for Viva Connections Toolkit.
-Under the hood this VS Code extension uses CLI for Microsoft 365 as and dependecy to be it's single API to M365 tenant 🤯....
+As this was a good decision for that product, in order to keep up to date with the latest tech, it wasn't the best option for Viva Connections Toolkit.
+Under the hood, this VS Code extension uses CLI for Microsoft 365 as and dependency to be its single API to M365 tenant 🤯....
 Wait you didn't know it was possible?
 Check [this article](https://pnp.github.io/cli-microsoft365/user-guide/use-cli-api) to get more insights.

-Unfortonatly VS Code internally uses an older version of Electron which currently does not support ES Modules.
+Unfortunately, VS Code internally uses an older version of Electron which currently does not support ES Modules.
 More details may be found in [this issue](https://github.com/microsoft/vscode/issues/130367).
-Also it is not yet clear when VS Code team will add this support, as there already is an Electron version that suports esm.
+Also, it is not yet clear when VS Code team will add this support, as there already is an Electron version that suports esm.
 So in order not to keep this product on hold the team has decided to make a local fork of the CLI for Microsoft 365 and revert it back to common js adding along the way all of the newest functionalities that were added 😮.
 Ye I know this was a looooooot of work but thanks to that we are able to continue adding new features to Viva Connections Toolkit.
-We hope this is a 'temporary' 😉 state and as soon as esm will be suported in VS Code we will jump back to using the official PnP CLI for Microsoft 365 package.
+We hope this is a 'temporary' 😉 state and as soon as ESM is supported in VS Code we will jump back to using the official PnP CLI for Microsoft 365 package.

-Thanks to this refactor the team has also noticed a possibility to reduce the extension size which will decrease the start up and install time 🚀.
+Thanks to this refactor the team has also noticed a possibility to reduce the extension size which will decrease the start-up and install time 🚀.
 We already made the first step in this direction and we hope to improve even more in this area in the upcoming minor releases.

 ## 🎨 Rebrading

 Every good product needs to have a good name at some point right 😜?
-Since this extension aim is to help you achieve more in everything related to SharePoint Framework development the name, Viva Connection Toolkit, may still indicate this is only Viva specific.
-In order to make it clear that the scope is not only Viva but everything were SharePoint Framework apps may be used, we took the first step and introduced a new logo for the extension.
+Since this extension's aim is to help you achieve more in everything related to SharePoint Framework development the name, Viva Connection Toolkit, may still indicate this is only Viva specific.
+In order to make it clear that the scope is not only Viva but everything where SharePoint Framework apps may be used, we took the first step and introduced a new logo for the extension.
 Let us know if you like it 👍.

 ![New logo](images/logo-large.png)

 ## 🗺️ Future roadmap

-In the near future we are planning a next minor release (v2.2.0) in which we want to further improve on reducing the extension size and also update the CI/CD GitHub Workflow action to use Node.js v18 for SPFx v1.18.0 projects.
+In the near future, we are planning a next minor release (v2.2.0) in which we want to further improve on reducing the extension size and also update the CI/CD GitHub Workflow action to use Node.js v18 for SPFx v1.18.0 projects.

 We are also looking at a longer distance, a marathon for sure 🏃‍♂️😜, which will be the new product major release (v3).
-We are still in the process of clarifing the scope and features we want to include.
+We are still in the process of clarifying the scope and features we want to include.
 If you want to check out what we are considering or would like to leave your idea please feel free to join the [discussion](https://github.com/pnp/vscode-viva/discussions/75)

 ## 👍 Power of the community